telerik/ajax-docs/controls/panelbar/appearance-and-styling/controlling-appearance.md

 * Use the **Height** and **Width** properties to limit the dimensions of the panel bar.
 Note that the Height property does not have an effect unless the **ExpandMode** is "FullExpandedItem".

->note For more information about expand modes, see [Expanding and Collapsing Items]({%slug panelbar/radpanelbar-items/expanding-and-collapsing-items%}).
+>tip For more information about expand modes, see [Expanding and Collapsing Items]({%slug panelbar/radpanelbar-items/expanding-and-collapsing-items%}).
 >